oVirt/ovirt-site/source/vdsm/developers.html.md

        # grub2-mkconfig -o /boot/grub2/grub.cfg

+*   4) Reboot the system:

+       # reboot

-*   4) Install hook for nested virtualization on hypervisor/hypervisors.
+*   5) Install hook for nested virtualization on hypervisor/hypervisors.
 This will configure both the host and guest for nested KVM.
 [More details](http://community.redhat.com/testing-ovirt-3-3-with-nested-kvm/):

        # yum install -y vdsm-hook-nestedvt

-*   5) Reboot the system:
+*   6) Restart vdsm on hypervisor

-       # reboot
+       # service vdsmd restart

 ### AMD